ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/configuration/iOS/xtify-ios-test-build.html.markdown

 We can almost guarantee that you will experience considerable pain the first time through if you have not been through this process a couple of times and understand what is going on.

-The process of creating certificates and builing your App is [described here](/developers/documentation/ac-mobile-build-phonegap/certificates/).
+The process of creating certificates and building your App is [described here](/developers/documentation/ac-mobile-build-phonegap/certificates/).
 There are not really any shortcuts other than to go through the process.

 ##Requirements for Push Notification Apps
 There are some things that you need to do differently for Push Apps.